FuzionView/FV-Docs/source/PrepFV.rst

 * georeferenced_digitized
 * hand_drawn

-DESCRIPTION: Optional text to be displayed to provide additional information to the end user.
+**DESCRIPTION**: Optional text to be displayed to provide additional information to the end user.

 *See the Glossary for more detailed descriptions.*